 There are limited circumstances in which employers can require their employees to be tested for coronavirus before returning to work.

-Employees who completed a required quarantine period (for example, after travelling or because of close contact with a confirmed case) but didn’t develop symptoms, shouldn’t be asked to get tested for coronavirus before returning to the workplace.
+Employees who have completed a required quarantine period (for example, after travelling or because of close contact with a confirmed case) but didn’t develop symptoms shouldn’t usually be asked to get tested for coronavirus before returning to the workplace.

 Back to top